vjousse/vim-for-humans-book/rst/en/text-manip.rst

 Now that we are able to move properly by using the normal mode, it's time to see how to perform other useful operations.
 We have already seen how to copy/past in the :ref:`moving` chapter, we will now have a look at how to delete/edit more easily.

-In :ref:`forgetting-the-directional-keys` we saw that if we want to move to the start of the next word we just have to use |ttw|.
+In :ref:`forgetting-the-directional-keys` we have seen that if we want to move to the start of the next word we just have to use |ttw|.
 We will combine that with some new keys of the "normal mode":

 * |ttd| is used to "delete"
 * |ttc| is used to "delete and switch to insert mode"

 Something good to know: by default, everything that is deleted is placed in the clipboard.
 The delete is behaving like a cut.

 The particularity of these keys is that they are waiting for a "move order" to know what should be deleted.
-So you will need to provide one of the keys that we discussed in the :ref:`forgetting-the-directional-keys` chapter.
+So you will need to provide one of the keys that we have discussed in the :ref:`forgetting-the-directional-keys` chapter.

 Here are some examples: